heistp/lfqsim/README.md

 constant bitrate of one tick per byte.
 See the [Results](#results) section for information on what results are produced.
-Note that late packets (out of order packets) are not expected with LFQ, so please file an issue if you discover simulation parameters that cause them.
+Note that late packets (out of order packets) are not expected with LFQ, so please file an issue if you discover simulation parameters that cause them, or any other pathological behavior.

 ## Differences from Internet Draft Specification